Attendance at Moat Farm Infant School and Nursery

 By law, all children of compulsory school age (between 5 and 16 years) must have a suitable, full time education.
 Parents are responsible for making sure this happens, either by enrolling the child at a school or by making other arrangements which provide a full time education.
 If a child fails to attend regularly the school where they are on roll and the absence is not authorised by school, the Local Authority may take legal action against parents which can result in a fine of up to £2,500 and a prison sentence.

-Kingfisher Class had the highest attendance for the whole year.
-Well Done!
+Kingfisher Class had the highest attendance this week.
+Well done!